YukiHaba/Burying-Beetle-Population-Genomics/README.md

 # Burying-Beetle-Population-Genomics
-This is a repository storing codes for Burying Beetle Population Genomics Project (Haba et al. 2018)
+This is a repository storing codes for Burying Beetle Population Genomics Project